 Before you leave

-Over the summer we will ask you to confirm the courses that you want to take at City.
+A few months before your arrival we will ask you to confirm the courses that you want to take at City.
 It it important that prior to confirming your City programme of studies that you speak to your advisers at your home institution for them to approve your City courses.
 It is your responsibility to ensure that your City courses are approved and you will be able to gain credit for your time at City.
-In July we will send you information on the timetables so that you can start to finalise your course selection.
+In July (for an students starting in autumn) or November (for students starting in spring) we will send you information on the timetables so that you can start to finalise your course selection.
 You can see a list of all the courses available for Study Abroad students on our courses pages.
 Although we want you to confirm as much as possible before you arrive you will still be able to make changes to your programme when you arrive.

 Entry clearance to the UK

-In June we will send you a letter which you will need for entry to the UK.
+In June (autumn) or November (spring) we will send you a letter which you will need for entry to the UK.
 Most students who are Non-Visa Nationals (i.e. USA) can gain entry clearance on arrival.
 For students who are Visa Nationals, you will need to apply for entry clearance in advance.

 It is important that you find out your visa status in advance of making travel arrangements to the UK.